Fin Whale

 Characteristics | Slim baleen whale |

-Fin whales eat up to 2 tons of krill, little schooling fish and crustaceans per day.
+Fin whales eat up to two tons of krill, little schooling fish and crustaceans per day.
 Like all baleen whales, the fin whale has longish plates made of keratin in its mouth to filter food from the ocean water.
-In order to catch the 2 tons of krill, it swims through the ocean with its mouth open and “swallows” between 60 and 80 tons of water (this roughly corresponds to its own body weight!)
+In order to catch the two tons of krill, it swims through the ocean with its mouth open and “swallows” between 60 and 80 tons of water (this roughly corresponds to its own body weight!)

 The irregular coloration of the fin whale is unique among whales: The lower lip, the oral cavity, and the baleens are white on the right side and grey on the left.
 Scientists suppose that this helps the whale to hunt schooling fish and crustaceans.
 The rest of the body is colored evenly from dark grey to brown-black, the sides, the bottom, and the fins are paler.